Thijzer/symfony-boilerplate/BLOGGER_GUIDE.md

 with the `$form->handleRequest($request)` is so the form knows is it is submitted.

-then we check in an if statement if the form is submitted and if its valid
+then we check in an if statement if the form is submitted and if its valid.
+If it is valid we want to send an email.

 #### Validation